Subscribe for Our Latest Resources

 2. It is expected that LSL already accrued will stay as a liability on the employer’s balance sheet for LSL accrued up to the inception date (not paid as a lump sum to Q Leave); but after this, no further LSL will be accrued as a liability on your balance sheet (it will be paid to Q Leave as it is accrued by employees).

-If you are a Community Organisation that may be impacted and need assistance understanding the potential financial impact, please contact us for a free consultation.
+If you are a Community Organisation that may be impacted and need assistance understanding the potential financial impact and employees entitlement to long service leave, please contact us for a free consultation.

 Enter your details to access the guide